ikbendewilliam/certlogic_editor/README.md

 # certlogic_editor

-Look and change certlogic rules
+visualize and edit certlogic rules

 You can use it [here](https://ikbendewilliam.github.io/certlogic_editor/build/web/#/)